-SmartThings had a big head start over Apple HomeKit and the growing stables involving Google Home and Amazon Echo, but it's also had a more tangled and winding route to get to where it is as Samsung has tried to consolidate SmartThings - the company it bought in 2014 - with its own technologies.
-The good news is that even if youâre already slightly invested in another system, it oddly doesnât make a difference Instead, SmartThings brings the package together - think of it as a place that coordinates your smart home devices, as opposed to having a hub that controls it all.
+The good news is that even if youâre already slightly invested in another system, it doesnât make a difference.
+Instead, SmartThings brings the package together; think of it as a place that co-ordinates your smart home devices, as opposed to having a hub that controls it all.

-Whether youâre interested in investing in SmartThings or youâve already picked up SmartThings Starter Kit, hereâs our guide on how to use it.
+Whether youâre interested in investing in the wide-ranging hardware or youâve already picked up a SmartThings Starter Kit, hereâs our guide on how to use it all.

 Level one: How it works

 Now you've got your SmartThings network set up, you'll be wanting some connected kit to drag your home into the 21st century.
 The SmartThings power plug, referred to as the Outlet, seems a bit weak to begin with.
 It's an adapter plug that turns whatever you've got in the socket into a controllable device; nothing too far-fetched here.
-The trouble is that there's actually not that many things that one plugs in which only require an on or an off to function properly.
+The trouble is that there's actually not that many things that you plug in which only require an on or off to function properly.